Wednesday, March 25, 2015

 a decade in order to redefine how I deliver PR consulting services to clients going forward.
 Absolutely PR, founded in April

 1999, remains open, and I will be taking on projects of a lesser scope than in the past to allow more personal time for travel

+and relaxation with my family.”
+Absolutely PR also remains a CBSA member company.
 Since April 2005 when CBSA began its proactive media relations program with Absolutely PR's assistance,

 there have been 1,588 recorded print editorial media placements featuring Colorado Bioscience Association, which is the equivalent